ElianCordoba/softwareontheroad/src/content/react-hooks.md

 # The `useRef` hook 🔮
   **Refs** are used to access React elements or DOM elements rendered in the **render** function.
   The hook `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument `initialValue`.
-  It's very simply to use
+  It's very simple to use

   ```javascript
   function TextInputWithFocusButton() {